nathan-kennedy/new-mac-setup/README.md

+*HASN'T BEEN TESTED YET - FEEL FREE TO TEST YOURSELF - WILL BE RUNNING THIS SCRIPT IN THE NEXT COUPLE DAYS ON AN OLDER MAC AND AGAIN IN A VIRTUAL MACHINE ON AN M1 - I'LL UPDATE THIS README WHEN FINISHED*

 # Mac Development Environment Setup Script

 Welcome to the Mac Development Environment Setup Script repository!
 This script is designed to automate the setup of a new Mac for development purposes.
 It's geared towards both experienced and novice developers looking to have a seamless setup experience.
+It installs all of my personal picks for the best packages, tools, and software when working on a Mac.

 ## Features